 Yet users in our Bracket Challenge Game have gotten bolder over the years, with as many as 6.2 percent of all brackets picking a 16 seed to upset a 1 seed in 2015, and a record 7.95 percent going with the underdogs in 2018.
-We expect an even bigger jump next year, now that UMBC broke the glass ceiling.
+We expect an even bigger jump in 2019, now that UMBC broke the glass ceiling.

 Here are a few more bits of information from the 136-game history of 1 seed vs. 16 seed, which will never be the same after the Retrievers:

 - Only 15 games have been decided by fewer than 10 points, the most recent one in 2014: Arizona’s 68-59 win over Weber State.

 - No game has been decided by one possession since 1996.
 That’s longer than most of the 2019 tournament’s players have been alive.